shelleycat485/lisp/README.md

 A complete environment can be loaded or saved using the load and save functions (load is built in, save is written in lisp).

 File reading and writing is supported.
 No network connectivity.
-A System priomitive allows shell execution.
+A System primitive allows shell execution.

 Tested on Linux, Ubuntu and Devuan.
 Also Debian (Raspian) on ARM64.